CrowdHailer/useful-music/manual/workflow.md

 > Descriptive names are helpful, A branch contains one or more commits.
 Your branch would normally be named something like 'new-header' while your commits would be 'added social icon' and 'fixed typo'

 #### 5. Create pull request
-Check that the base is to development and compaire is set to your new branch.
+Check that the base is to development and compare is set to your new branch.
 Most times all the defaults here are fine, click create pull request.

 > **Pull Requests**
 > These consist of a selection of changes you would like to apply to one specific version(branch) of the code base.
 By this point github will have automatically checked if these changes can be applied without conflicting destructivly with anyone elses work.
 We have also set up testing which check that the codebase with the changes in place passes all of our automated tests.
 If there is a fail at this point slack will be notified.